-The SV-ADSB-470/472 works in tandem with your SV-XPNDR-261/262 or Garmin GTX 330ES transponder module to provide the ADS-B based TIS-B traffic picture around your aircraft when you have both products and a Moving Map License is activated.
+The SV-ADSB-470/472 works in tandem with your SV-XPNDR-261/262 transponder module to provide the ADS-B based TIS-B traffic picture around your aircraft when you have both products and a Moving Map License is activated.
 This is enabled by the following bidirectional data link capability:

-- 1. The SV-XPNDR-261/262 or Garmin GTX 330ES has ADS-B out capability via its 1090ES capability. - The SV-ADSB-470/472 contains an ADS-B 978MHz "UAT Band" receiver that can see other traffic - both ADS-B equipped targets AND radar targets - in the following manner: - a.
-ADS-B equipped aircraft: The SV-ADSB-470/472 can detect traffic transmitting ADS-B out messages via 978 MHz directly.
-The SV-ADSB-472 detect traffic on 1090 MHz, as well. - b.
-TIS-B: Additionally, the FAA's ADS-B TIS-B service, seeing your transponder's 1090ES ADS-B out transmission but knowing that your aircraft only has 978 MHz input capability via the SV-ADSB-470 assembles a traffic portrait of all traffic that it knows about that are within 15 Nm and +/- 5000 ft. of your aircraft.
-This includes: - ADS-R (rebroadcast) targets: The FAA ADS-B system will rebroadcast all of the 1090ES ADS-B-equipped targets onto the 978 MHz band for your benefit (SV-ADSB-470 only) - (2) Radar targets: Any targets that the FAA's radar system is aware of via approach, center, and other radar facilities.
+- 1. The SV-XPNDR-261/262 has ADS-B out capability via its 1090ES capability. - 2.
+The SV-ADSB-472 contains an ADS-B 978 MHz "UAT Band" and an ADS-B 1090 MHz "Extended Squitter" receiver. - 3.
+The SV-ADSB-470 contains an ADS-B 978MHz "UAT Band" receiver that can see other traffic both ADS-B equipped targets AND radar targets in the following manner: - TIS-B: Additionally, the FAA's ADS-B TIS-B service, seeing your transponder's 1090ES ADS-B out transmission but knowing that your aircraft only has 978 MHz input capability via the SV-ADSB-470 assembles a traffic portrait of all traffic that it knows about that are within 15 Nm and +/- 5000 ft. of your aircraft.
+This includes: - ADS-R (rebroadcast) targets: The FAA ADS-B system will rebroadcast all of the 1090ES ADS-B-equipped targets onto the 978 MHz band for your benefit. - Radar targets: Any targets that the FAA's radar system is aware of via approach, center, and other radar facilities.